LaTeX Word Counter

 Headings

 The text inside \section{}, \subsection{}, and \subsubsection{} commands.
-When off, heading titles are excluded from the total.

 Bibliography